camunda/camunda-docs/versioned_docs/version-8.3/apis-tools/tasklist-api/tasklist-api-graphql-to-rest-migration.md

 description: "This article provides a guide for developers to migrate from GraphQL to REST API seamlessly."
 ---

-# Overview

 We want to provide you with the information you need to successfully migrate from our GraphQL API to our new REST API version.
 In this document, we'll explain the differences between the two APIs and provide guidance on how to make the switch.

 GraphQL has been a popular and valuable tool for many of our customers, but we recognize that there are certain advantages to using a RESTful architecture.
-Our new REST API version provides a more structured and predictable way of accessing our data, which should lead to improved performance and greater reliability.
+Our new REST API version provides a more structured and predictable way of accessing our data, which can improve performance and greater reliability.

 It's worth noting that all of our other APIs use REST, so moving to a RESTful architecture will align this API with the rest of our ecosystem.
 This will make it easier to maintain and enhance our APIs over time, as well as providing a more consistent experience for API customers.

-# GraphQL operation to REST API endpoint mapping
+## GraphQL operation to REST API endpoint mapping

-## Queries
+### Queries

-### Task
+#### Task

 Instead of [task](../tasklist-api/queries/task.mdx) GraphQL query: